-Download the appropriate VNC Server RPM installer for the architecture of the computer you want to control.
+Download the appropriate VNC Server RPM installer for the architecture of the remote computer you want to control.

 If you do not have administrative privileges, or want to specify non-default installation locations, download the appropriate generic installer instead, and run the script provided.

 Installing using desktop tools¶

 <VNC-Server>.rpm using Software Manager, and follow the instructions.
 Administrative privileges are required.